What is Customer Lifecycle Management and Marketing and WHY your business need it?

-- Banners promoting Unique Selling Propositions of the site
+- Banners promoting unique selling propositions of the site

-- Limited-time vouchers for first purchase
+- Limited-time vouchers for first purchases

 What your goal is: Get them to make their first purchase.

-- Weekly newsletter of best-selling products
+- Weekly newsletters featuring best-selling products

-- Onboarding newsletter campaign
+- An onboarding email newsletter campaign

 Who they are: Customers who have made one purchase.